blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/deserialization4.cs.md

 # Answer

 It is a Deserialization issue. 'typeName' is not being sanitized properly for serialization process and directly deserialize of user supplied data may cause this kind of issues.
-On the other hand, Sql query does not require any input for execution.
+On the other hand, Sql query does not require any input for execution and therefore no injection is possible.